*** World War II naval campaigns -- Atlantic ships

 World War II Atlantic Naval Campaign: Ships

 Thousands of ships participated in the Battle of the Atlantic during World War II.
 Some of these ships and the men who served on them became legends.
 The U-9 at the beginning of the War slipped into the British ancorage at Scappa Flow and sank a British battle ship (September 1939).
 An early naval battle was fought off Argentina in the South Atlantic.
 Three British cruisers engaged the German pocket battleship Graff Spee involved in commerce raiding.
 As a result, the German ship was forced into the neutral port of Montevideo, Uruguay where the captain blew his ship up (1939).
 Perhaps the best known ship in the Royal Navy was HMS Hood, a battle cruiser.
 Thus new that she was sunk by Bismarck was especially shocking (March 1941) and lead to a massive effort to sink Bismarck.
 The carrier USS Wasp would help to get a tanker through to Malta, preventing a British surrender.
-The fast tanker SS Ohio was destroyed, but made it through lased to destroyers and decks awash becoming the most famous tanker of the War.
-The USS Nevada, sunk at Pearl Harbor by the Japanese, was the fleet command post for the D-Day invasion (June 1944), but the small Ameeica destroyer USS USS Frankford and other American destroyers played a key role on Omaha Beach.
+The fast tanker SS Ohio was destroyed by relentless Luftwaffe attacks, but made it through lashed to destroyers, its decks awash becoming the most famous tanker of the War.
+The USS Nevada, sunk at Pearl Harbor by the Japanese, was the fleet command post for the D-Day invasion (June 1944), but the small Ameeica destroyer USS Frankford and other American destroyers played a key role on Omaha Beach.
 The U-boat fleet was devestated by the Allies, but two U-boats became famous at the end of the War.
 The U-234 surrenderd to the U.S. Navy with a cargo of enriched uranium intended for the Japanese atomic bomb program.
 The U-977 managed a notable escape to Argentina.
 The Japanese were not involved in the Battle of the Atlantic, but they did participate in efforts to exchange material and technology with the Germans.
 The Japanese submarine I-52 tried to get to France to pick up enriched uranium.

 American Ships